bostontrader/polo-catbox/README.md

 * url.port - Omit this to accept default HTTP behavior or set this to match listening_port.

-# Testing

-As mentioned earlier, ```npm test``` will start a test of the **polo-catbox**.
-The configuration contains "test data" that the server will use and the test will use to compare to the results.

 # Testing the Real Polo Server

 It's tempting to configure this app to send the queries to the real Polo server, but I discourage you from doing so.
 Although you _can_ do it and it _might_ seemingly _work_ there are a number of hazards to be wary of.
 Such as: